 The truth is somewhat different: These settings have been there for so long, that now there is an extremely large number of objects made with and for them.
 If the Lab were to change the settings and replace them with Penny Patton’s overnight, it is feared that there would be content breakage – real or perceived.

 My own settings differ somewhat from Penny’s.
-This, as Inara Pey pointed out, essentially prompts the Lab to say “Why bother?
+This essentially prompts the Lab to say “Why bother?
 Those who want to change those settings will do so anyway.”

 “Content breakage”, you say?